WadeCappa/RASTRE-IMM/README.rst

    $ conan install --install-folder build . -o metall=True

-Now we are ready to configure and build GreeDIMM:
+Now we are ready to configure and build GreediRIS:

 .. code-block:: shell